Franklinville (village), New York: History

 The community was founded circa 1806, while still in an area named "Ischua".
 The village of Franklinville was incorporated in 1874.
 The central core of the village is on the National Register of Historic Places as the Park Square Historic District.
 Also listed on the National Register of Historic Places is the Simeon B. Robbins House.

 Geography

 Franklinville is located at (42.3370091, -78.4580762) and its elevation is 1591 ft.

 According to the 2010 United States census, the village has a total area of 2.85 sqkm, all land.

 The village is located in the Ischua Valley, and Ischua Creek, a tributary of Olean Creek and part of the Allegheny River watershed, flows past the west side of the community.
-Gates Creek joins Ischua Creek south of the village, and Saunders Creek joins it north of the village.
+Gates Creek joins Ischua Creek south of the village.
 A wide part of Gates Creek, formed by a dam, creates a small lake southeast of the village.

 The village is on conjoined NY-16 and NY-98.
 County Roads 17, 24, 46, and 69 also converge on the village.